illustration of a school and hospital with concept of data linkage

 The aim of the eLIXIR project is to provide information about health in pregnancy and across the life span in a large number of people to help us work out when and how health problems begin, how we might prevent them and what treatments work in some people and not others.

 In England, mother, baby and child health records are kept in many different places and are not routinely linked to each other. eLIXIR will pull these data together and anonymise them for use in research.
-We will link health information from mothers and children, initially starting with local maternity and neonatal data and existing mental health data.
+We will link health information from mothers and children, initially starting with local maternity and neonatal data and existing mental health data from the South London and Maudsley NHS Foundation Trust (the Trust).
 Later we plan to link with local primary care data, child clinical health data, national hospital and schools’ data.

 This new and important resource will help us explore the 'life course' of some of the most common diseases and help scientists and doctors to work out how we may prevent them.